MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/obtaining-assigning-license.md

 ## Obtain and assign a license

-Microsoft Teams Rooms resource accounts require a Microsoft Teams Rooms Premium license to work with the Microsoft Teams Rooms Premium-managed service.
+Microsoft Teams Rooms resource accounts require a Microsoft Teams Rooms Pro license to work with the Microsoft Teams Rooms Premium-managed service.

 To assign a license, perform the following steps: